 Shop Press

 A shop press typically comprises a rectangular frame and a hydraulic cylinder that applies pressure through a ram to a workpiece.
-This press is known as a shop press as it is often used for general-purpose forming work.
+This press is known as a shop press, as it is often used for general-purpose forming work.

 It’s greatly used in machine shops, auto mechanic shops, garage or basement shops, etc. The shop press is capable of applying pressure of about 1 to 30 tons, depending on size and construction.
+Finally, a shop press is commonly used to press interference fit parts together.
+Parts like gears into shafts or bearings into housings.

 Applications